FREE DELIVERY FOR ORDERS OVER £50

-The Chafer grubs feed on grass roots, turning areas of lawn yellow.
-The Chafers will also cause secondary damage to lawns by attracting birds and animals, which will dig up lawns in attempting to locate and feed on the grubs.
-Badgers, in particular, enjoy feeding on Chafer grubs and will rip up large areas of turf to locate them.
+Chafer Grubs feed on grass roots, turning areas of lawn yellow.
+Chafers will also cause secondary damage to lawns by attracting birds and animals which will dig up lawns as they attempt to feed on the grubs.
+Badgers in particular enjoy feeding on Chafer grubs and will rip up large areas of turf to locate them.
 The damage to the lawn caused by these animals is often more severe than the damage caused by the Chafer grubs.

 The first step in treating your infestation is to monitor Garden Chafer Beetle activity by setting up our Garden Chafer Beetle Traps from May.
 These will attract and catch adult beetles, reducing egg laying and providing a warning of forthcoming chafer grub populations.
 Once Chafer grubs are detected in lawns, from the end of July, apply our Chafer Grub Killer Nematodes.
 1-2 applications may be required, depending on the severity of the infestation.
 A spring application of nematodes in April can be applied but this is far less effective than the late summer treatments.

 For lawns that have suffered damage, help them recover with our Lawn Grub Repair Boost.
-This natural Biostimulant boosts root and lawn growth and helps stimulate microbial activity in the lawn.
-This leads to the establishment of healthier lawns and the boost can be used in combination with nematode treatments.
-Find our range of relevant products below.
+This natural biostimulant enhances root and lawn growth and helps stimulate microbial activity in the lawn.
+This leads to the establishment of healthier lawns.
+The boost can also be used in combination with nematode treatments.